-Thursday, 4/26 Jonathan Aleo, 28, 626 Chandler St., Tewksbury, was
+Thursday, 4/26 Jonathan Aleo, 28, 626 Chandler St., Tewksbury, was on file and available for public review in the Office of the City Clerk and the Office of the

 Henry Rosales Aguilar, 18, 77 Library St., Chelsea, was arrested for unarmed robbery and assault and battery.
 Saturday, 4/28 arrested for operating under the influence of liquor, and one way violation.